DATE: May 2019

 2007: Social Science Research Council Small Collaborative Grant, P.I., “Migrant Voices: Applying Communication for Social Change Methodology with Garment Workers and Day Laborers in Los Angeles.” http://ln-s.net/2SRe.

 2014: Out of the Shadows, Into the Streets: Transmedia Organizing and the Immigrant Rights Movement.
-Cambridge: MIT Press.
+Cambridge: the MIT Press.
 Available for free download, or purchase, at http://bit.ly/shadows-streets.

 Articles in Refereed Journals